 As Lutherans pondering our role in attaining racial justice, we can find our mission in the ELCA social statement entitled “Freed in Christ: Race, Ethnicity, and Culture.”
 A full reading of the 8-page document reveals the word “time” repeatedly.
 We might conclude that it’s about time we address racial justice!
 A brief summary follows:

 Being in Community - Together While Apart

-You will note a newly invigorated focus on racial and social justice work inspired by our shared to desire to do a better job using our voices and our resources in this area.
-Check out our new page under the Outreach & Support tab to learn all the ways you can get informed and plug in to make a difference.
+You will note a newly invigorated focus on racial and social justice work inspired by our shared desire to do a better joy using our voices and our resources in this area.
+Check out our new page under the Outreach & Support tab to learn all the ways you can get informed and pug in to make a difference.

-Links to Sunday worship will be posted here to our new Youtube channel each week at 10:00.
-Adult Education continues via Zoom Sundays at 11:00 and Wednesdays at 11:45 am.
-We begin a new study, Interrupting Silence by Walter Brueggeman, Sunday, July 26th at 11 am.
-Order your book on Amazon or contact firstname.lastname@example.org if you need financial assistance obtaining the materials.
-This study will take a biblical look at God's expectation of us in speaking up for those who are oppressed.
+Links to Sunday worship will be posted here to our new YouTube channel each week at 9:40.
+Adult Education continues via Zoom, Sundays at 11 am, and Wednesdays at 11:45 am.
 A weekly devotion will be posted here each Tuesday and discussed in the community via Zoom on Thursday at 1 pm.
 Links to all the Zoom sessions are posted on the Member Dashboard website page.

 If you have not listened to our podcast, The Radical Love Endeavor, you will find episodes on the stress of separation and loss, how to help children and youth during the quarantine as well as a new guided meditation series.